shrushtikaza/invoice-agent/README.md

      │
      ▼
 ┌─────────────────────────────────────────────────────────────┐
-│  Step 1: Extraction  (Claude API - claude-sonnet-4)         │
+│  Step 1: Extraction  (Gemini API)         │
 │  Extract fields into typed schema.
 Do not compute anything. │ └────────────────────────────┬────────────────────────────────┘
                              │ ExtractionResult